Immigration News & Updates

 The USCIS fee increase signifies a critical juncture in U.S. immigration policy, reflecting broader debates about accessibility, equity, and the financial sustainability of immigration services.
 As the nation continues to navigate these changes, the collective response from the government, advocacy groups, and the community will be instrumental in shaping the future of immigration in the United States.

-Immigration Attorney, Martha Liliana Arias, Esq. is the founder and sole owner of Arias Villa Law, a full-service immigration law firm located in Miami, FL.
-Martha has been exclusively and successfully practicing U.S. immigration law for almost two decades; she has relevant experience with removal defense cases, USCIS and NVC cases, and business visas, particularly EB-5 investor visas.
-View all posts by Martha Arias
+Immigration Law Attorney, Martha Liliana Arias, Esq. is the founder and sole owner of Arias Villa, PLLC a full-service immigration law firm located in Miami, FL.
+Attorney Martha Arias has been exclusively and successfully practicing U.S. Immigration Law for over two decades; she has relevant experience with U.S. Citizenship & Naturalization, Removal Defense cases, and Business Visas, particularly EB-5 Investor Visas.